-We anticipate completing additional definition drilling at Quigleys, intended to investigate the possibility of providing the mill with future supplemental higher grade Quigleys ore.
-We also anticipate exploration programs on the Mt Todd exploration licenses (each, an "EL"), designed to continue investigating some of the known geophysical and geochemical anomalies.
+We are undertaking additional definition drilling at Quigleys, intended to investigate the possibility of providing the mill with future supplemental higher-grade ore.
+We are also undertaking exploration programs on the Mt Todd exploration licenses (each, an "EL"), designed to continue investigating some of the known geophysical and geochemical anomalies.